 - Storage organizer tote for crafts — just as nice for cables and cords!

 Traveling with all of our cables and chargers and ear buds poses its own challenges, doesn’t it?

 Here are several options for keeping everything organized while on the road (or in the air):

 16. Make a DIY Charging Cord Wrap for Tidy Traveling

 Amy from DIY Candy came up with a really cute DIY cord wrap project that even the kids can make to keep cords tidy in backpacks, purses or suitcases:

 Here’s a great travel cord organizer that holds a phone, charging cable, ear buds, laptop accessories and portable chargers in one waterproof bag.
 Super easy to stick in a purse, briefcase or carry-on bag and maintain easy access to your essentials:

 For something a bit more posh, how about leather cable straps?
 This option comes in a set of 20 (10 long and 10 short):

 This is a versatile solution!
-This 5-pack of silicone, magnetic cable organizers can be used for cables as well as a magnetic clip for virtually anything you can think of!
+This 5-pack of silicone, magnetic cable organizers can be used for cables and power cords as well as a magnetic clip for virtually anything you can think of!

 I like the fun, bright colors (you can assign a color to each member of the household).